priorax/TechChallengeApp/infrastructure/README.md

 ## Install dependencies using npm

+_Note: this is to be run from the root directory of the project_

 ```shell
 npm ci
 ```

 ## Deploy Production Stack
+_Note: this is to be run from the root directory of the project_
 ```shell
 npm run deploy:prod
 ```

 ## Deploy Test Stack
+_Note: this is to be run from the root directory of the project_
 ```shell
 npm run deploy:test
 ```